Graphics cards aren’t really very interesting. There, we’ve said it. Move along, nothing to see here.

 Until now, the processing power and memory required to play the likes of Crysis 3 and Far Cry 4 in 4K at playable frame-rates has meant running multiple top-end graphics cards in tandem: prohibitive in both cost and power-consumption terms.

 Enter the Nvidia Titan X, which finally makes 4K gaming possible on a single card.
-But is that feature alone worth the astronomical US$999 asking price?
+But is that feature alone worth the astronomical £879 asking price?

 4k OWNERS ONLY

-If the prospect of spending nearly US$1000 (~RM3700) on the Titan X isn’t enough to scare you off, it's worth bearing in mind that you’ll also need a 1440p or, preferably, 4K monitor to really get the most out of it.
+If the prospect of spending nearly £900 on the Titan X isn’t enough to scare you off, it’s worth bearing in mind that you’ll also need a 1440p or, preferably, 4K monitor to really get the most out of it.
 While the Titan X will process games at 4K then downscale them to a lower-res display, you’re still going to be missing out if you don’t have at least a 1440 pixels on your display.
-If that’s the case, buy a GTX 980.
+If that’s the case, save yourself over £400 and buy a GTX 980.

-4K screens have come down in price in the last year, but you’re still going to spend upwards of RM2500 on a decent 4K monitor.
-Our suggestion would be the Acer Predator 4k2k XB280HK 28-inch Monitor - it’s a great monitor, at a decent size, and packs Nvidia’s excellent G-Sync display technology, which displays content from the Titan X without any of that annoying visual tearing you sometimes get with PC games.
+4K screens have come down in price in the last year, but you’re still going to spend upwards of £450 on a decent 4K monitor.
+Our suggestion would be the Acer Predator 4k2k XB280HK 28-inch Monitor at a shade over £500 – it’s a great monitor, at a decent size, and packs Nvidia’s excellent G-Sync display technology, which displays content from the Titan X without any of that annoying visual tearing you sometimes get with PC games.